 Neera was sick and felt like she was hallucinating.
 She blinked several times and before she could understand, she had already travelled down the memory lane- to the period that marked the beginning of betrayals in her life.

 She could see freedom fighters running towards the bullets fired by British officers in bright red uniforms.
 They embraced death as an honor- a sacrifice for the sake of a nation’s freedom.
 It was British India.
 Neera’s birthplace.

 The Indian flag was hoisted in New Delhi by Jawaharlal Nehru on August 15, 1947.
 India became independent and its independence did cost a lot of lives and resources.
 A day before, on August 14, 1947 — The partition of India was put-into-effect and the independent country of Pakistan was formed.
 A portion of Bengal, in which majority of the population were muslims, was annexed to the newly formed country’s map.
 Neera lived in that part – East Bengal.

 A war began.

 Several people started migrating to the country that contained their religious majorities .
 Fights over territories, communal riots, little babies crying as their families were killed brutally and left to burn, religious killings….. it was blood and betrayal all over.
 Many tried to flee to the safer adjoining areas with families.
 Several muslims tried to make their way into Pakistan whereas the Hindus in the newly formed state tried traveling to India.
 The railway stations were terrorized by mass killings.
 Abduction and rape of girls and women of the other religion, became the greatest weapon and almost a regular occurrence in this religious war.
 Neera and her family being a Hindu family in East Pakistan, tried their best to survive through all odds.

 Neera sighed again.
 Though the events belonged to her past, they connected her to the present.
-She could still get the feeling of every moment she left behind.
+She could still get the feeling of every moment she had left behind.
 Those moments gave her goosebumps, made her tremble even today….